 Below: This demo tree (from Filip Haesen) that I selected is a Chuhin sized Juniper Itoigawa from Japan.
-Some years ago it was used in a other demo after witch it lost a lot of branches especially on one side!
-It recovered well and now it is healthy enough to under go it’s second styling by me!
+Some years ago it was used in another demo after which it lost a lot of branches, especially on one side!
+It recovered well and now it is healthy enough to undergo its second styling by me!
 This is one of two possible fronts.

 Below: This is the other possible front.